Greek markets plunge after defiant PM Tsipras speech

 Spanish, Italian and Portuguese 10-year bond yields were up only 3-6 bps on the day but remained close to their troughs, with investors finding comfort in the fact that the European Central Bank will start buying government bonds next month.

-Other defense mechanisms, such as the European Stability Mechanism bailout fund and the Outright Monetary Transactions ECB intervention scheme in troubled, but reforming markets helped insulate the rest of Europe for now.
+Other defence mechanisms, such as the European Stability Mechanism bailout fund and the Outright Monetary Transactions ECB intervention scheme in troubled, but reforming markets helped insulate the rest of Europe for now.

 "Part of the problem is both sides feel emboldened.
 Greece is in a better economic situation than it was before ... and the government has a strong mandate from the people to change," said Ilan Solot, a strategist at Brown Brothers Harriman.